marcelo-cm/marcelo/blogposts/leetcode-prep.md

 For every single question you do, copy and paste the solution, and describe your logical approach to the question — you should NEVER memorize the code to a solution, but instead you should become very comfortable with the approach (especially with explaining the approach).
 The idea is that you will solve the question, optimize it, then iron out the train of thought that helped you arrive at this solution.
 You should rate every question in difficult from 1-10 — after 1-2 weeks, revisit all the questions marked 6 or higher.
 I used Notion to help me track this.

+If you have an upcoming interview, it's a good idea to do questions on LeetCode that are tagged with that specific Company.
+You may need to ask a friend with LeetCode premium, or get it yourself.

 The goal is to be extremely good at pattern recognition.
 Some questions are incredibly difficult to solve without first seeing a question similar to it.

 It's very common for interview questions to be on one of these [14 patterns](https://hackernoon.com/14-patterns-to-ace-any-coding-interview-question-c5bb3357f6ed), which is what most prepping material focuses on.
 However, at higher levels (and depending on the company), you will get things that are much different.